uditalias/injex/README.md

 ### Container hooks

 This list describes all the container hooks you can bind to.
-To bind with hook, use the following syntax:
+To bind with a hook, use the following syntax:

 ```typescript
 container.hooks.afterModuleCreation.tap("PluginName", (module: IModule) => {